DHowell1150/b2-little-shop-starter/README.md

 ## QUESTIONS
+1. ruby on calculations.
+Can they be refactored?
+2. CSV load in trying to troubleshoot needing to load coupons manually on local host.
+Did I need to do that since I already instantiated them locally?
+3. Good process in checking functionality through steps of save_and_open_page => localhost => deployment.
+4. Can I do one conditional with two sad paths?
+Or should I group them with a more vague error message?
+US2 sad paths.

+## LEARNED
+1. Be diligent about adding and committing with detailed commit messages.
+I thought I would knowk where I was at when I was making those commits.
+I need more detail than even that and to commit more often.
+2. I do know this stuff.
+When I had errors that I was working on for a while and asked for help, I found that I was on track all along, it was mostly just syntactical errors but I was always close to what I needed. eg: ruby over AR in my calculations
+3. I do like this when I know what I'm doing
+4. I do better when I calm down.
+The stress of timelines has been my downfall here.
+If I can slow down, I work on sitting with the problem and getting messy with it to work through it.
+Coming from a production background I was always waiting to know what to do before attempting which means I didn't attempt much before asking for help.
+I need to get messy with it.

 ## Evaluation
 Problems and how solved: no coupons on localhost: added manually due to lack of csvload coupons. then added csv.